phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 - adding a pure language model (RNN-LM) improves performance a bit

+## Language Confusion Matrix

+![Language identification (LID) accuracies/error rates (%).
+The diagonal elements correspond to the LID accuracies while the offdiagonal elements correspond to the LID error rates](img/20180629120038.png)

 ## Potential problems / future work?

+- nothing ensures language does not switch mid sentence → Apparently not an issue
+    - but maybe we want to allow this? (append utterances from different languages)
 - uniform random parameter initialization with [-0.1, 0.1] sounds bad
 - does not work in realtime (without complete input utterance)
     - Bidirectional LSTM in encoder
         - Could try one directional, but Language ID would completely break
+        - aggregate limited number of future frames (e.g. 500ms latency)
     - CTC in realtime?
     - Attention does not work in realtime
 - same latin characters are used for multiple languages, while others (RU, CN, JP) get their own character set